ethan-sibs/solidity-style-guide-diamonds/readme.md

 Initialiser functions should be separate for each facet contract.
 For example, a diamond initialiser contract may include one intialiser function for its allowlist facet, one initialiser function for its AdminPrivilegesFacet, and so on.

-Functions should follow this naming convention: `initialiseFacetName`.
-For example: `initialiseAllowlistFacet`.
+Functions should follow this naming convention: `initFacetName`.
+For example: `initAllowlistFacet`.

 Functions should not have arguments.